sawyerh/highlights/packages/highlights-lambda/README.md

 ### Setting up AWS SES (and S3)

+**Heads up: These screenshots are outdated, but hopefully still useful.**

 Setup AWS SES to store received email in an S3 bucket: http://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-setting-up.html

 There are a couple ways you can set this up, but here's what I did: